peterver/aurelia-i18n-value-converters/ARTICLE.md

 For example try writing any of the following and see for yourselves

 - A value converter to render out currency values using something like [numeral](http://numeraljs.com/)!
-- A value converter to automatically render out a person's fullname
+- A value converter to automatically render out a person's fullname, when provided with an object containing personal details
 - Automatically prefix the correct title (Miss/Mr./...) based on the locale
 - ...
 Anything you can imagine :)